Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 In summary, combining the optimization strategies, the training time of eight V100 GPUs to achieve the target validation metric was around 40 minutes, which is more than `13x` faster than the baseline with a single GPU.
 And the training time of 32 V100 GPUs was around `13` minutes, which is `40x` faster than the baseline:
 ![brats benchmark](../figures/brats_benchmark.png)

-More details are available at [Brats distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).
+More details are available at [BraTS distributed training tutorial](https://github.com/Project-MONAI/tutorials/blob/master/acceleration/distributed_training/brats_training_ddp.py).

 ### 3. Pathology metastasis detection task